retspen/webvirtmgr/README.md

 * Add gentoo init scripts (Thanks: Joachim Langenbach)
 * Add function convert images
 * Rebuild VNC fanctional
+* Fix create or change VNC password if VM created in console

 Big Thanks: Alex Kuksenko (<a href="https://github.com/retif">Github</a>)
 * Add support for more than one HDD